MariaAngela24/introduction-to-computer-science/lab_14.md

 <!--- REVISED -->
 # Lab 1.4: Sprites in Action

 In this lab, you will use costumes and movement to create simple SNAP animations.
+You will also use broadcast and receive blocks to trigger actions in sprites.

-## 1. Run, Spot, Run!
+## Minimum Viable Product: Run, Spot, Run!

-1.1) In a SNAP project, click on the file menu, then click costumes.
-Import the costumes "dog2-b" and "dog2-c".
+1) In a SNAP project, click on the Costumes tab.
+Then, click on the file menu and choose the "Costumes" option.
+Import the costumes "dog2-a" and "dog2-b".

 ![Menu->Costumes](menucostumes.png)

 ![Import Costumes](importcostumes.png)